axiom-crypto/worldcoin-aggregation/aggregation_circuit/README.md

 The claim verification task is divided into WorldcoinLeafCircuits and then aggregated until we have one single WorldcoinRootAggregationCircuit.
 The final public output is the keccak hash of `[vk_hash_hi, vk_hash_lo, grant_id, root, num_proofs, ...receivers, ...nullifier_hashes]`.

 ## V2 circuit

-The V2 circuit set up is similar to the V1 circuit, it has public outputs
+The V2 circuit design is similar to the V1 circuit.
+It has public outputs

 ```
 - vkeyHash – the Keccak hash of the flattened Groth16 vk